Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 ## Using the demo environment

-This sample demostrates how to sign in or sign up for an account at "Wingtip Toys" - the demo environment for this sample.
+This sample demonstrates how to sign in or sign up for an account at "Wingtip Toys" - the demo environment for this sample.
 Once signed-in, clicking on the **Call Web API** button shows the Display name you used when you created your account.

 ### Step 1: Clone or download this repository